dlandahl/Volsung/README.md

 ## Yggdrasil

 Yggdrasil is at the moment a scripting language for sound design.
 It is composed of small audio processing modules such as Oscillators, Filters, Signal adders, Signal multipliers.
-Here is a complete list of the audio objects available and what they do

-- `add`\n
+- `add` <br />
 `add` is an object which adds the amplitudes of its two input signals, or alternatively adds a constant value to input `0`
-- `mult`
+- `mult` <br />
 works the same way as `add`
 - `crush`
 `crush` is a simple distortion object.
 It takes an input signal, and two integral parameters.
 One is a sample and hold for `n` samples, the other specifies the vertical resolution, i.e. how many different amplitudes should the signal amplitude be quantized to